americocunhajr/americocunhajr.github.io/_pages/publications.md

 author_profile: true
 ---

+📜 Copyright Notice 📜

-Several publications presented below are copyrighted by either a publisher or the authors.
-They are available here for educational or academic use only.
-All rights of reproduction or distribution in any form are reserved.
+Several publications presented below are copyrighted by either a publisher or the authors. 🏛️👨‍🏫 They are available here for educational and academic use only 📚🎓.

+⚠️ All rights of reproduction or distribution in any form are reserved ⚖️❌.

+📩 If you have any questions regarding the usage of these publications, feel free to contact me!

 {% assign SortedPublications = site.publications | sort: "year" | reverse %}
 {% assign CurrentYear = 0 %}